2026 Annual Photo Challenge – Minimalism: The Art of Less

 Frames, Borders, Pin-lines, and Mats: Photograph must not contain any decorative elements like frames, borders, pin-lines, or mats.
 This includes the edges and markings of scanned film.
 When the frame is integral to the captured image, for instance a window frame or door frame that has been captured by the camera, these elements are permitted.

-Submissions must include full metadata from post-processing applications to ensure competition integrity.
-Screenshots and screen captures are not accepted as they remove essential metadata needed for fair evaluation.
+Submissions must include full metadata from post-processing applications to ensure the competition integrity.
+This includes:

-The Competition Director will request original un-retouched JPEG or RAW files for potential winning images to verify compliance.
+The Competition Director may request original unretouched JPEG or RAW files for potential winning images to verify compliance.
 Only images with intact metadata will be accepted for verification and authentication purposes.

-Photographers of potential winning entries may be required to submit all original files, including unretouched JPG/RAW files, XMP files, and any other image files incorporated into the final submission.
+These photographers may be required to submit all original files, including unretouched JPG/RAW files, PSD, XMP files, and any other image files incorporated into the final submission.

-If a photographer fails to provide requested image files when asked by the Director, their potential winning entry will be withdrawn and competition results recalculated.
+Failure to provide requested files, when asked by the Director, will result in the entry being withdrawn and competition results recalculated.

 – Colour images